University of Cambridge and Hearth Advisors

 At SIAS: Ngamindra Dahal, Kamal Devkota, Tikeshwari Joshi, Kaustuv Raj Neupane, Hemant Ojha.

-Images and creative input to the Pani, Pahar project and exhibition were provided by Toby Smith.
-Graphics design was done by Priyankar Bhargava and the team of The Hearth Education Advisors.
+Toby Smith provided images and creative input to the Pani, Pahar project and exhibition.
+Priyankar Bhargava and the team of Hearth Advisors designed the graphics.